Find Affordable College Courses

 Best Virginia Schools for Affordable Quality for a Doctorate in History

-Our analysis found University of Virginia - Main Campus to be the best value school for history students who want to pursue a doctor’s degree in Virginia.
-University of Virginia is a very large public school located in the suburb of Charlottesville.
+Our 2023 rankings named University of Virginia - Main Campus the best value school in Virginia for history students working on their doctor’s degree.
+University of Virginia is a fairly large public school located in the suburb of Charlottesville.

-University of Virginia not only placed well in our value ranking, but it is also #2 on our Best History Doctor’s Degree Schools in Virginia list.
+University of Virginia also made our Best History Doctor’s Degree Schools in Virginia list, coming in at #2.

-Full History at University of Virginia - Main Campus Report
+Read full report on History at University of Virginia - Main Campus

 #2